Yulia Makhalina: Biography

 Born in Leningrad, she trained under Marina A. Vasilieva at the Vaganova Academy of Russian Ballet, graduating in 1985.
 Her father, Viktor Makhalin, is an engineer and her mother Anna is an accountant.
 Makhalina's teachers at the academy reportedly told her she would be only a corps de ballet dancer and after graduation she had signed on with a company in Lvov, but she was accepted into the Kirov after attracting the notice of then artistic director Oleg Vinogradov.

 Makhalina danced the leading role of Medora in Le Corsaire during her first season with the company.
 She was approached by Gennady Schreiber to learn the lead role in Swan Lake during her first year with the company, which was an unusual offer for an inexperienced dancer.
-Olga Moiseyeva, who was renowned for her interpretation of the white swan Odette coached Makhalina for the part.
+Olga Moiseeva, who was renowned for her interpretation of the white swan Odette coached Makhalina for the part.
 She was often partnered in this ballet by Andris Liepa.
 In 1990, her interpretation of Odette-Odile with partner Igor Zelensky was filmed at the Mariinsky Theater.

 A member of the Mariinsky Ballet since 1986, she has performed the leading roles in Swan Lake, Sleeping Beauty, Le Corsaire and Anna Karenina.
 Her repertoire has included the major classical ballets as well as works choreographed by George Balanchine including Theme and Variations, Scotch Symphony, Apollo, The Prodigal Son and Symphony in C. Makhalina's role debuts with the Kirov/Mariinsky included Myrtha (1986) and the title role (1991) in Giselle, Medora (1987) in Le Corsaire, Odette/Odile (1987) in Swan Lake, Gamzatti (1988) and Nikiya (1990) in La Bayadère, Kitri (1989) in Don Quixote, Lilac Fairy (1989) in Sleeping Beauty, title role (1994) in Raymonda, and Countess of Elba (1996) in Goya Divertissement.
 She has also performed the title roles in Roland Petit's Carmen and in Kenneth MacMillan's Manon.
 Exotic roles have included Zobeide in Scheherazade and Death in The Youth and Death, while supporting roles have included the evil stepmother in Cinderella.
 She has also performed as a soloist at the Royal Danish Ballet, Berlin's Deutsche Oper, the Teatro Colón in Buenos Aires and at the Paris Opera.
 In Moscow's Bolshoi Theatre, she has danced in Swan Lake, La Bayadère and The Firebird.
 In 2014, it was announced that Makhalina would return to Montreal's "Gala des Étoiles du ballet russe", known as "Don des Étoiles" in 1988 when she first appeared at the event.
 With a repertoire of 40 roles, Makhalina also has outside interests in areas such as architecture and nature.